SteveBarnett/human-centred/_posts/2025-08-22-validating-validation.md

 How do we validate validation?
 How do we prevent our error handling having errors?

+## What to do

 Here's a short version of what to do for high quality, accessible, validation.

 - Show which fields have errors, with more than just colour
 - Show an informative error message, programmatically associated with its field
 - Manage focus on submit: to the first invalid field for short forms; to the heading of an error summary for longer forms

+## How to check

+Find a form, then immediately submit it, without entering any data.

+Some common forms:

+- log in (often linked from the header)
+- contact us (often in the header or footer)
+- newsletter subscription (often in the footer)
+- ecommerce flow (sometimes possible to checkout as guest)
+- questionnaire or wizard flows

+## What to check

 Here's a short version of potential issues, with the relevant Success Criteria (SC) from WCAG.
-All them are considered Severity High.
+All them are considered High severity.

 - **Error show by colour alone.** SC: [1.4.1 Use of Color (Level A)](https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_overview&technologies=smil%2Cpdf%2Cflash%2Csl&showtechniques=123%2C242#use-of-color).
     - Add an icon or "Error: " to the label